fstark/blog/content/blog/macflim-xcmd/macflim-xcmd.md

   - mac
 ---

-A couple of month ago, a macflim user reached to me to ask for a way to use macflim from within HyperCard.
+A couple of months ago, a macflim user reached to me to ask for a way to use macflim from within HyperCard.

 ## So, what is an HyperCard?

 HyperCard is a program written by Bill Atkinson in the mid 80s, that would let end-users create multimedia programs (called "stacks").
-It was revolutionary at the time, and for many still is.
+It was revolutionary at the time, and in many ways still is.
 Unfortunately, it did not support network access, and was not an open format.
-If it had been, we may be browsing the world-wide-stack today...
+If it had been, we could be all browsing the world-wide-stack today...

-uh?

 {% image "img/hypercard-home.png", "Hypercard Home" %}

 Hypercard was used to create all sort of interactive programs and games.
 A notable HyperCard software was the original version of the video game Myst.

 ## Why MacFlim?

-While it was possible to create stack with Apple Quicktime, such technology was not available for low end macintoshes, and in general not B&W friendly.
+While it was possible to create stack with Apple Quicktime, such technology was not available for low end macintoshes, and in general not Black & White friendly.
 So, facing with the huge demand of a single user, it was a logical step for me to spend a hundred or so hours to implement this feature.
 If everything goers according to plan, I can bank to probably a couple of users at the end of 2024...

 ## MacFlim changes

 Long story short, there have been quite a few changes in macflim to support hypercard:

-### Play anywhere
+### Play anywhere on the screen

 First, the ability to play anywhere on the screen.
 As stacks are generally self-contained, and limited to 512x342, it is expected that anything that happen in the stack happens within the stack window.
 So there is an obvious need to get 512x342 flims to cover exactly the window, which can be almost anywher.